Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Introduction

 We calculate the entanglement entropy of the equilibrium state on contiguous spin clusters and find that it is consistent with the corresponding thermal entropy on the same clusters.
 The initial state most similar to the infinite temperature thermal state ($Y_+$) achieves the maximum entropy, and this maximum agrees with the average entropy of random states uniformly drawn on the symmetry sector that the initial state belongs to.

-The finite-size deviation between entropies is found to depend on the energy variance as the square of $(v - \tilde{v})/L$, while a $\mathcal{O}(1)/L$ dependence is also observed.
-It is not clear to us whether this dependency can be elucidated assuming only the ETH or if extra assumptions or extensions \cite{Rigol.Srednicki:2012, Luitz.Bar-Lev:2016, Dymarsky.Lashkari.ea:2018, Kaneko.Iyoda.ea:2020} are required.
+The finite-size deviation between entropies is found to depend on the energy variance as the square of $(v - \tilde{v})/L$, while a $\mathcal{O}(1)/L$ term is also observed.
+This dependency can be derived from the ETH as shown in a recent publication~\cite{Huang:2025, Huang:2024}, without requiring further assumptions or extensions~\cite{Rigol.Srednicki:2012, Luitz.Bar-Lev:2016, Dymarsky.Lashkari.ea:2018, Kaneko.Iyoda.ea:2020}.
 Beyond the volume law contribution to the entanglement entropy, we observe and explain an area-law term in the entropy associated to the mutual information between the block and its immediate environment at finite temperatures.

-We also study the relaxation dynamics of local observables, and the large $L$ results show that equilibrium values are reached after an exponential decay \cite{Nation.Porras:2019, Dymarsky:2022} with a relaxation time $\tau$ that is proportional to system size~\cite{Dymarsky:2022}, while we are not able to observe a power-law decay consistent with hydrodynamics \cite{Lux.Muller.ea:2014, Khemani.Vishwanath.ea:2018, Werman.Chatterjee.ea:2019}.
+We also study the relaxation dynamics of local observables, and the large $L$ results show that equilibrium values are reached after an exponential decay~\cite{Nation.Porras:2019, Dymarsky:2022} with a relaxation time $\tau$ that is proportional to system size~\cite{Dymarsky:2022}, while we are not able to observe a power-law decay consistent with hydrodynamics~\cite{Lux.Muller.ea:2014, Khemani.Vishwanath.ea:2018, Werman.Chatterjee.ea:2019}.
 While energy correlators show the most clear exponential dependence, the relaxation time scale $\tau$ is somewhat independent of the observable considered but depends significantly on the energy density.
 The entanglement entropy also relaxes exponentially at long times, although its analysis was not as thorough as the local observables.